 If you’re looking to explore your creative side then Skillshare could help you to do this from the comfort of your own home.
 Skillshare offers plenty of free online classes – taught by industry experts – that will show you how to do everything from painting with watercolour, to creating beautiful lettering, through to how to create interesting photographs of food!

 Classes are taught in short segments of a few minutes, so you can take regular breaks and take on new challenges in digestible, bitesize chunks.
-Skillshare has 500 free classes and thousands of premium classes – but you can enjoy all classes for free for the first two weeks after signing up.
+Skillshare has 500 free classes and thousands of premium classes – but you can enjoy all classes for free for the first seven days after signing up.
 There are also opportunities to share your art work with other Skillshare users and receive feedback.

 Alison is a website which offers free courses from some of the world’s leading experts.
 It’s driven by the philosophy that everyone, everywhere should have the opportunity to empower themselves through learning.
 It offers courses in academic subjects (in areas such as humanities and science), but it also offers courses in more vocational or practical subjects, for example skilled trades (plumbing, motor etc), healthcare (including nursing and caregiving) and software development.
 This is a great site for anyone considering a career change into areas like these and wanting to gain more insight into the industry or role first.

 Alison offers certificate and diploma courses, as well as Learning Path courses which are designed to help you gain a much deeper understanding of a subject and move towards mastery.
 You can start all courses any time and depending on what course type you choose, it could take anywhere between two and 20 hours to complete.
 Certification in some areas will be free, but in some instances there may be a fee.